Day 1 Depart UK

 Properties range from beautiful wilderness retreats to comfortable eco lodges, and the occasional small rustic hotel in more remote locations.
 Accommodations are usually located in the wilderness in outstanding locations.
 All rooms are ensuite.

 All meals are included.

 Breakfast is generally continental type with cereal, fruit, yoghurt, tea and coffee.
-Lunch on travel or exploring days is usually a packed lunch at a chosen picnic spot, while dinner normally consists of several options for a main with a choice of either an appetiser or a dessert.
+On some mornings, there will be an option for a cooked American-style breakfast.
+Lunch on travel or exploring days is usually a picnic lunch in a natural bush setting, while dinner normally consists of several options for a main meal at a restaurant.

 With over 400 bird species, the Northern Territory boasts almost half of all bird species in Australia.
 It is home to some truly spectacular birds, including unique endemics such as the gorgeous Gouldian finch, colourful hooded parrot and rainbow pitta.